 I am a philosophy professor at Roane State Community College in Oak Ridge, Tennessee.
 Planetary exploration has always been an interest of mine.
 You can follow me on twitter @tedstryk for the latest updates on my work, which I often post on my blog, Planetary Images from Then and Now.
 Please note that since the processed images are copyrighted, they should not be reused without permission.
-If you are interested in using any of my work, please contact me at firstname.lastname@example.org.Unless otherwise specified, the work of Stryk is shared on planetary.org under a Creative Commons Attribution 3.0 Unported License.
+If you are interested in using any of my work, please contact me at firstname.lastname@example.org or email@example.com.